Menu Pricing of Large Language Models: Introduction

-\paragraph{Related Literature} Our paper contributes to the emerging and rapidly growing literature on large language models.
-Existing work largely examines the potential impact of LLMs in economic settings such as price competition \citep*{fish2024algorithmic}, token auctions \citep*{duetting2024mechanism}, and sponsored search advertising \citep*{bergemann2024data}.
-By contrast, our paper focuses on the details of LLM provision by a revenue-maximizing provider—an aspect that has received surprisingly little attention.
+\paragraph{Related Literature} Our paper contributes to the rapidly growing literature on the economics of AI.
+Existing work has examined the impact of LLMs on price competition \citep*{fish2024algorithmic}, token auctions \citep*{duetting2024mechanism}, and sponsored search \citep*{bergemann2024data}, and \cite*{defr25} document pricing and market-share patterns.
+By contrast, our focus is on the provider's own design problem, how to price and version LLM access, which has received surprisingly little theoretical attention.
 For example, \cite*{mahmood2024pricing} studies competition among producers of generative AI who can specialize in different tasks, but restricts attention to linear token pricing.
+We go further and characterize the fully optimal nonlinear mechanism, leveraging the sufficient-statistic reduction generated by the homogeneity of the gain function, which renders the joint screening-and-moral-hazard problem solvable and yields sharp, implementable predictions.

-At their core, LLMs are an information technology, so their sale relates to the sale of information as studied by \cite*{babaioff2012optimal, bergemann2018design, yang2022selling}.
-However, LLMs possess distinctive features driven by their underlying technology.
-First, they are general-purpose technologies typically employed for multiple tasks.
-Second, the measurable unit of usage is tokens.
-Third, more precise information is achieved by combining LLM inputs, outputs, and fine-tuning.
-These aspects give rise to a distinct model of revenue maximization and resulting selling mechanisms.
+At their core, LLMs are an information technology, connecting our work to the literature on selling information \citep*{babaioff2012optimal, bergemann2018design, yang2022selling}.
+However, LLMs possess distinctive features: they are general-purpose technologies deployed across many tasks, usage is metered in tokens, and precision is improved by combining inference and fine-tuning, which give rise to a structurally different design problem.

-Methodologically, the seller’s problem is a multidimensional screening problem with a multidimensional allocation and possible moral hazard on the buyer’s part.
-Such problems are known to be challenging.
-Even in simpler settings—such as one-dimensional screening with moral hazard \citep*{castro2024disentangling} or multidimensional screening without moral hazard \citep*{rochet2003economics,daskalakis2017strong}—tractability issues arise.
-Nevertheless, we show that in important environments, the problem admits a reduction and that the optimal solution can be recovered by building on the one-dimensional analysis of \cite{mussa1978monopoly}.

-Finally, our special case of value-scale heterogeneity is reminiscent of the literature on “1.5-dimensional” mechanism design (e.g., \citet*{fiat2016fedex,devanur2020optimal}).
-As in that literature, our optimal mechanism is obtained by solving a continuum of separate subproblems and linking them together.
-Unlike most of that literature, however, these separate subproblems may lead to incentive clashes across them even when value and scale are independently distributed, thereby requiring an additional argument regarding the underlying production technology.